-Most of the animations presented here were created between 2008 and 2013 at the Institute for Technology and Education at the University of Münster under the direction of Prof. Dr. Christian Hein.
-The division of a material into different levels was first demonstrated in the work of Dr. Tamara Riehle.
+Most of the animations presented here were created between 2009 and 2013 at the Institute for Technology and Education at the University of Münster under the direction of Prof. Dr. Christian Hein.
+The splitting of a content into different layers was first demonstrated in the work of Dr. Tamara Riehle.
 This principle was taken up and further developed in many animations.

 Disclaimer: Even if the materials have been created in a university context, the webmaster is solely responsible for any errors.